ggandor/leap.nvim/README.md

   direction to follow), but you can still accept the first (presumably only) match with `<enter>`, even after one input.

-#### Resolving conflicts in phase one
+#### Concealed labels

+A special character might replace the label if either:

-If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.
+* Two labels would occupy the same position (this is possible in phase one, when the target is right before EOL or the window edge, and the label needs to be shifted left).

+* Two-phase processing is enabled, and unlabeled phase one targets have no highlighting (the default).
+In this case targets beyond the secondary group need to have some kind of label next to them, to signal that they are not directly reachable.

+Leap automatically uses either space (if both primary and secondary labels have a background in the current color scheme) or a middle dot (U+00B7).

 ## Configuration